 chmod 777 cat

-When you will execute the backup to see if we get the shell.
+When you will execute the backup to see if we have got the shell.
 Great!
 We have the root shell.

-Now all left is to get to the root directory and get the flag.
-But remember we have the $PATH changed so to run the cat command we will have to specify the location.
+Now all which is left is to get to the root directory and get the flag.
+But remember we have the $PATH changed; so to run the cat command we will have to specify the location.

 Great!!
 We got our root flag successfully

 And this way, we successfully solved our challenge.
 YAY!